Pre-election day events of the 2015 Singaporean general election: Pre-nomination day

+Below here are all the events that occurred before Nomination Day on 1 September 2015.

 Nomination day and campaigning events

+Political debate

+Debates were live telecast on 1 September 2015.
+Two round table debates each airing for an hour were held with a moderator on the current issues in Singapore, broadcast in Chinese at 7 pm in Chinese on Channel 8 and Capital 95.8FM and in English at 8 pm on Channel 5 and CNA938.
+A rerun of the English broadcast was broadcast at 9 pm on CNA.
+The candidates that participated in the debate were:

 Political party broadcasts

 Since the 1980 General Election, political parties fielding at least six candidates under a recognised party symbol are eligible for air-time.
 Time allocation is based on the number of candidates fielded.